dhiltonp/sqlalchemy_auth/README.md

 session = Session()
 ```

-If `effective_user` is not set, filtering/blocking will not be in effect.
+By default `effective_user` is set to `ALLOW`, so filtering/blocking will not be in effect.

 ### Implicit Filters